broadinstitute/gatk-sv-1/scripts/docker/README.md

 * Use `update_json_docker.sh` to update dockers tags across all json parameter files

-* When building on Apple Silicon macs, ensure that Rosetta is installed: `softwareupdate --install-rosetta`
+* When building on Apple Silicon macs (newer macs with e.g. m1 or m2 chip), ensure that Rosetta is installed: `softwareupdate --install-rosetta`.
+Note that docker software is still somewhat unstable on these devices, so we cannot fully support them.
+We have had the most success by restricting docker desktop to 1 CPU (otherwise builds often churn forever without progress).